PranayKr/Self-Driving-Car-Projects/README.md

          git clone https://github.com/udacity/CarND-Mercedes-SF-Utilities
       2) Check the MATLAB Scripts provided inside the matlab_examples/ folder in the cloned repo to generate additional data
       3) Visualization Package also available as python scripts inside the python/ folder in the cloned repo
+   ### KALMAN FILTER LOGIC PIPELINE EXPLANATION
+       The three main steps for programming a Kalman filter are:
+       1) initializing Kalman filter variables
+       2) predicting where our object is going to be after a time step \Delta{t}Δt
+       3) updating where our object is based on sensor measurements
+       4) Then the prediction and update steps repeat themselves in a loop.

+       To measure the accuracy of Kalman filter logic , root mean squared error is calculated comparing the Kalman filter results with the provided ground truth values.

+       These three steps (initialize, predict, update) plus calculating RMSE encapsulate the entire extended Kalman filter project.
    ## SOURCE CODE Files Functional Overview :
       1) Data File (obj_pose-laser-radar-synthetic-input.txt)
          The simulator will be using this data file, and feed main.cpp values from it one line at a time.